 Dairy products (Figure 1) are manufactured from a complex microstructure of fat and protein and so exhibit a wide range of physical properties.
 The physical structure, as well as the subjective sensory properties of dairy products, changes significantly from the raw ingredients through manufacturing and post-manufacturing procedures.

 Consumers use these sensory properties to assess the quality of a product.
-Texture measurement, ranging from the spreadability of butter to the firmness of curd is very important in current dairy products, and the same is used by food technologists to evaluate sensory quality and engineering performance during the manufacturing process.
+Texture measurement, ranging from the spreadability of butter to the firmness of curd is very important in current dairy products, and the same is used by food technologists to evaluate the sensory quality and engineering performance during the manufacturing process.

 Figure 1.
 Dairy products

-It is important for manufacturers to ensure that when their products are added to prepared foods, the right consistency is maintained to ensure a high quality product.
+It is important for manufacturers to ensure that when their products are added to prepared foods, the right consistency is maintained to ensure a high-quality product.
 In order to change the consumers’ taste to a new product, healthier versions must have a mouthfeel similar to their counterparts.
 The following descriptions are used by consumers to gauge their perceptions:

 Sensory terms cannot be easily converted into basic functional and physical properties.
 In order to correlate the sensory terms, several test techniques may need to be applied.